Five Dysfunctions of a Team – Patrick Lencioni

 Addressing the Dysfunctions

-Like it or not, all teams are potentially dysfunctional.
-This is inevitable because they are made up of fallible, imperfect human beings.
-However, facing dysfunction and focusing on teamwork is particularly critical at the top of an organization because the executive team sets the tone for how all employees work with one another.
+All teams are potentially dysfunctional in some way.
+However, facing dysfunction and focusing on teamwork is particularly critical at the top of an organisation because the executive team sets the tone for how all employees work with one another.

 - Do team members openly and readily disclose their opinions?